loveliiivelaugh/simple-nft-marketplace/README.md

 ## What is it?

-  This is a simple NFT marketplace.
+  This is the frontend to a simple NFT marketplace.

   It is a decentralized marketplace where you can sell and buy NFTs.